Solve each quadratic equation using the square root property. See Example 6. x² - 27 = 0

 Square Root Property

 The square root property states that if x² = k, then x = ±√k.
-This method is used to solve quadratic equations that can be written in the form x² = constant by isolating the squared term and then taking the square root of both sides.
+This method is used to solve quadratic equations that can be written in the form x² = constant by isolating x² and then taking the square root of both sides, considering both positive and negative roots.

-Before applying the square root property, the quadratic equation must be rearranged so that the squared term is alone on one side.
-This involves adding or subtracting constants to both sides to isolate x², making it easier to solve.
+Before applying the square root property, the quadratic equation must be rearranged so that the x² term is isolated on one side of the equation.
+This often involves adding or subtracting constants to both sides to simplify the equation into the form x² = number.